hapax/hapax.github.io/assets/simple-physics.md

 For this reason, books on Fermi problems, e.g. [*Guesstimation*](https://www.amazon.ca/Guesstimation-Solving-Worlds-Problems-Cocktail/dp/0691129495) by Weinstein and Adam, have a list of handy numbers in the appendix.
-If you are doing Fermi problems in real life, though, you can always use Google!
+It may feel like cheating, but remember that if you are doing a Fermi problem in real life, though, you can make your web of facts dramatically larger using Google!

 Another failure mode (also described)